aws-amplify/amplify-ui/CONTRIBUTING.md

 ## Publishing

-Amplify UI team publish on every Tues (mandatory) and Thurs (optional).
+Amplify UI publishes on every Tues (mandatory) and Thurs (optional).
 We use [`changesets`](https://github.com/changesets/changesets) to drive our deployment procedure:

 1. Each contributor adds a changeset in their PR
 1. Changesets get accumulated into [Version Packages PR](https://github.com/aws-amplify/amplify-ui/pulls/app%2Fgithub-actions).